Are you interested in a career in healthcare?

 At Cestar College, we know how overwhelming it can be to figure out the best path to achieving your career goals.
 With so many options available, sometimes students don’t know where to turn.

 It’s important to be fully informed when choosing your post-secondary pathway.
-That’s why Cestar College has put together an essential guide to becoming a personal support worker in Ontario, providing a helpful resource to get potential personal support workers started on their journey towards a successful career in healthcare.
+That’s why Cestar College has put together an essential guide to becoming a personal support worker in Ontario, providing a helpful resource to get potential personal support workers started on their journey toward a successful career in healthcare.

 What Is A Personal Support Worker?

 A Personal Support Worker (PSW) provides essential care and services to those who require assistance in their day-to-day activities.
 A personal support worker can be employed publicly or privately, working in hospitals, long-term care facilities, supportive housing, educational facilities, adult group homes, nursing homes, or assisting patients in their own homes.

 Based on where they are employed, personal support workers’ responsibilities can vary.
 Some tasks personal support workers may be required to complete include:

-- Helping patients feed themselves, with personal care, with mental health challenges, etc.
+- Helping patients feed themselves with personal care, mental health challenges, etc.

 - Administering medications